 If the scheduled date and time for the event is days or weeks away, you may exit the wizard and return at the time of broadcast.
 Here you will select the camera icon to the right of the event title to Broadcast.

-If you are still in the Live Event wizard, proceed to Step 4 and select Start Broadcast.
+If you are still in the Live Event wizard, proceed to Step 4 of the wizard and select Start Broadcast.
+Again, before you broadcast, you need to turn ON your encoder.
 Click Yes on the confirmation message to start broadcasting your event.
 You may need to wait for at least 30 seconds before your event starts broadcasting.

 NOTE: Trimming a live stream takes effect immediately.
 Once confirmed by selecting Looks Good, this cannot be reversed.

 On the last page of the Live Event wizard, click Create Archive to create an archived copy of the event video for on-demand viewing.
+You have 72 hours or until you overwrite it with a new event to archive the live event.
 To download a copy of your broadcast using FFmpeg, copy the command on the lower right box, then paste it into a terminal.

 If you do not plan to save your event but would like to edit the metadata on it, click the I don’t want an archive, just take me to Manage My Video link at the bottom.